In this post I cover words related to meditation: dhyāna, anusmṛti, bhāvanā, yoga, samādhi, sādhana, and meditation.

 Most of us will be familiar, I think, with the notion that the Japanese word Zen is in fact the Japanese pronunciation of a Chinese pronunciation of the Sanskrit word dhyāna, most often translated as 'meditation'.
 Here I will go over that ground but in some detail, then go one step further and look at the Proto-Indo-European origins, before considering the translation as 'meditation'.
 Beginning with East Asia we find the following:

-or chán - traditional Chinese.
+禪 or 禪 chán - traditional Chinese.

-chán - simplified Chinese.
+禅 chán - simplified Chinese.

-zen, ぜん - Japanese.
+禅 zen, ぜん - Japanese.

-sŏn, - Korean
+禪 sŏn, 선 - Korean

 thiền - Vietnamese.

 I'm using the Pinyin transliteration system for Chinese where diacritics indicate tone.
 In the other most common system - Wade-Giles - 禪 is spelled ch'an.
-These forms all stem from an original Chinese 禪那 (chán ), which is a transliteration, not a translation - i.e. it is an attempt to capture the sound, not the meaning - of the Sanskrit word dhyāna.
+These forms all stem from an original Chinese 禪那 (chán nā), which is a transliteration, not a translation - i.e. it is an attempt to capture the sound, not the meaning - of the Sanskrit word dhyāna.
 It was probably pronounced something like /ʥanːa/ (using the International Phonetic Alphabet).
-My friend Maitiu tells me:
+My friend Maitiu tells me:Note: Some fonts seem to default older forms to newer ones and even traditional to simplified.
+Getting the various characters to display correctly is quite difficult - but at time of publishing I see them in the text.

 "this character 禪 has the phonetic element dān 單 which has two small boxes at the top and wherever this character is used with simplified characters in Chinese these two boxes are are replaced with two strokes 单.
-In the Japanese version of this character the boxes are replaced with three strokes .
-The radical can also be written two ways - 礻and 示 - hence the two different characters and .
+In the Japanese version of this character the boxes are replaced with three strokes 単.
+The radical can also be written two ways - 礻and 示 - hence the two different characters 禪 and 禪.
 Of these 示 is the older form, and also an independent character meaning 'to show or instruct'.
 Originally 示 was a pictograph of a sacrificial altar and it's used as the radical in lots of characters with meanings associated with sacrifice, ritual and religion.
 Originally 禪 meant a sacrifice to the earth made by the the King or the ritual of abdication, though in these meanings it has the alternate reading shàn."

 The Pāli spelling resolves the conjunct dhyā as jhā, i.e. jhāna, while Gāndārī is jaṇa.
 This made me wonder if the Chinese had decided on the sound chán because they were hearing a central Asian pronunciation with /j/ or /jh/ sound instead of Sanskrit /dhy/.
 Most of the early Buddhist contact with China was by Central Asians (from cities like Khotan on the Silk Road), or from Gandhāra and other western regions of India.
 I asked about this and Maitiu replied:

-From China, most likely through Central Asia, we come back to India and Sanskrit.
+"禪那 is also used in the transcription of the place names Ujjayini and Nairañjanā which supports a reading of jana.
+Having a quick search the earliest uses of the transcription 禪那 seem to be by Kumārajīva [344 CE – 413 CE] and Dharmarakṣa [4th century] who were both central Asian."From China, most likely through Central Asia, we come back to India and Sanskrit.
 Authorities differ on the root of dhyāna.
 MW lists it under √dhyai.
 PED points to √dhī as the root.
 Whitney has √dhyā and distinguishes this from √dhī; he simplifies the meaning as 'think'.
 The word forms listed under each root are different: √dhī: 'dhīmahi, dīdhayas' vs √dhyā 'dhyāyati, dhyāti' (3rd person singular present indicative forms).
-However √dhyā and dhī are evidently related.
+However √dhyā and √dhī are evidently related.

 The noun dhyāna is formed by adding the primary suffix (kṛt-pratyaya) -ana (known as lyuṬ in the Pāṇinian code) to the root.

 The PIE root is *dheiǝ 'to see, to look, to show', and according to AHD this has a variant *dhyā which is where our words come from.
-A suffixed form *dhyā-mṇ (where is called a 'sonant' form, a sort of nasal vowel) gives us the Greek sēmeion and sēma 'a sign' from which we get our words semantic, semiotic, semaphore, etc. The Indo-European Lexicon lists dhī as a variant form of dheiǝ.
+A suffixed form *dhyā-mṇ (where ṇ is called a 'sonant' form, a sort of nasal vowel) gives us the Greek sēmeion and sēma 'a sign' from which we get our words semantic, semiotic, semaphore, etc. The Indo-European Lexicon lists dhī as a variant form of dheiǝ.
 The word dhyāna then from it's etymology means something like 'to observe mentally'.

 Rather than transliterate, the Tibetans translate dhyāna as bsam gtan (བསམ་གཏན), pronounced 'samten', meaning 'mental focus'.
 It is made up from bsam 'thought, intention'; and gtan, an intensifier, also meaning 'order, system'.
 Clearly there is only a semantic, and no etymological or phonological connection.
 Tibetan translations were standardised quite early one, meaning that one can almost always reconstruct the original Sanskrit terminology.